okuvshynov/qna/README.md

 4. Construct the message to the bot.
 If the bot tag was of the form '@botname ', only the question itself will be a part of the message.
 If the tag was of the form '@botname+ ', the entire document, the selection and the question would be included in the message.
 Here's prompt construction: https://github.com/okuvshynov/qna/blob/main/process_pdf.py#L48

 5. Once the reply arrives, if it is a success, update the same annotation in pdf file with the reply.
 It will also insert non-printable marker which is used to identify that question was already answered.
-This sounds a little weird - there's a way to create a new annotation in pdf and make it a 'reply to' the oroginal one, but the rendering of that is pretty off in many pdf viewers (More details in [samples/annotations.md](samples/annotations.md)).
+This sounds a little weird - there's a way to create a new annotation in pdf and make it a IRT = 'in reply to' the original one, but the rendering of that is pretty off in many pdf viewers (More details in [samples/annotations.md](samples/annotations.md)).
 The intent here is not only to get the answer right now, but to keep the annotated version of the document and be able to read it in a potentially different environment later.

 6. Apple preview will notice that there's a change to the file and display the updated annotation.
 However, such an update still seem to mess up some internal state and after that adding new highlight/annotation manually was sometimes not working.
 To work around this, we can force reload the pdf - similar to browser page refresh, which keeps the scroll position.
 Add this AppleScript to Automator, assign hotkey like Cmd-Shift-R to it in Settings->Keyboard